How to Say “Hello” in Portuguese: “Olá!” (plus 15 More Ways!)

 How to Get Someone's Attention in Portuguese

-Suppose you haven't said olá yet, because the object of your attention hasn't noticed you, or doesn't realise that you want to talk to them.
-A safe, polite way to get their attention is to say licença (lee-SAYNG-suh).
-A cognate of the English word “license” (and it can mean that, too), licença basically means “excuse me?”.
+If you haven't said olá yet because the person you want hasn't noticed you, or doesn't realise you want to talk to them, a safe, polite way to get their attention is com licença (kong lee-SAYNG-suh).
+It's a cognate of the English word “licence” and basically means “excuse me”.
+You'll hear the com dropped in casual speech, leaving just licença, but the full phrase is the one to learn.

 Another use of licença is if you're pushing through a crowd or someone is otherwise blocking your way, and you'd like to politely ask that they step aside.